ansel1/merry/README.md

     s := merry.Stacktrace(err)

-    // Get the location of the error (the first line in the stacktrace)
+    // Get the location of the error (the first line in the stacktrace) file, line := merry.Location(err)
-    // File will be "unknown" if the err is not a RichError file, line := merry.Location(err)

     // Get an HTTP status code for an error.
 Defaults to 500.